 Disgusted with the manoeuvres of the bureaucracy, Facerías prepared to leave France with his group and return to Spain.
-Francisco Sabaté, Alberto B., and another comrade had prepared the ground for this trip by setting up an arms cache for 'Face' in the Mas Tartas base near Osseja in the Federation Communiste Libertaire, which in due course passed bag and baggage over to the Trotskyists.
+Francisco Sabaté, Alberto B., and another comrade had prepared the ground for this trip by setting up an arms cache for 'Face' in the Mas Tartas base near Osseja in the French Eastern Pyrenees.
+The three comrades had transported all the arms and explosives to Osseja from the main arms dump in Font Romeu.